galacticcouncil/Basilisk-XCM/README.md

 ***
 <p>
 We have deployed a website at
-<a href="https://intense-escarpment-02481.herokuapp.com" target="_blank">https://intense-escarpment-02481.herokuapp.com</a>
+<a href="https://intense-escarpment-02481.herokuapp.com" target="_blank">here</a>
-to showcase our bounty software
+to showcase our software and bounty application.
 </p>
 <p>
-Please make sure you have polkadot wallet Chrome extension installed
+Please make sure you have the Polkadot wallet chrome extension installed.
 </p>
 <p>
-Please make sure you have metamask  wallet Chrome extension installed and connected to Moonriver parachain if you want to use the Kusama ecosystem UI
+Please make sure you also have the Metamask wallet chrome extension installed and connected to the Moonriver parachain if you want to use the Kusama ecosystem UI.
 </p>
 <p>
-The website has been developed to be compatible for 27" screen (anything 24" and above should be fine)
+The website is best viewed on screen resolutions above 2560x1440px.
+Any future versions will accomodate responsive frameworks + mobile.
 </p>
 <br>